310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 I don’t have the same kind of unwavering tolerance as Taishou or Taichou!

-But you know, Midori-kun… Let me ask you something!
+But y'know, Midori-kun… Let me ask you something!
 Exactly what was this whole year to you?

-Taichou went to pick you up *every day!* He was always there to help you get through the day, even though you had no motivation!
+Taichou went to pick you up *every day!* He was always there to help you get through the day, even though you had zero motivation!

 Did all of that effort he spent, running around and encouraging you, just go to waste?

-He completely used up his last precious year in high school <em>just</em> to try and hone our skills, you know!
+He completely used up his last precious year in high school *just* to try and hone our skills, y'know!
 Are you saying all of that was just a waste of time?

 No… Actually, was it too much pressure for you?
 Or was all of that help too irritating?
 Was it all just a nuisance to you?